SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 ```

 ### Value Modifiers
-The values contained in Sigma rules can be modified with modifiers.
+The values contained in SIGMA rules can be modified with modifiers.
 Value modifiers are appended after the field name with a pipe character `|` and can be chained.
 Here is some common modifiers :

 * `startswith`: the value is expected at the beginning of the field's content. (replaces e.g. 'adm*')